nadeemlab/CEP/README.md

-Computational Endoscopy Platform (CEP) provides an exhaustive deep learning toolset to handle tasks such as haustral fold annotation (in colonoscopy videos), surface coverage visualization, depth estimation and more.
+Computational Endoscopy Platform (CEP) provides an exhaustive deep learning toolset to handle tasks such as haustral fold annotation (in colonoscopy videos), surface coverage visualization, depth estimation, color-lighting-texture-specular reflection augmentation, and more.
 All our code, AI-ready training/testing data, and pretrained models will be released here with detailed instructions along with easy-to-run docker containers and Google CoLab projects.

 Internal Dataset            |  Public Dataset :-------------------------:|:-------------------------: